Getting Started Enterprise

 You need to have a running instance of Weave GitOps with at least one CAPI provider installed to provision Kubernetes clusters.
 See Weave GitOps Installation page for more details about installing Weave GitOps.

-To install the policy profile on a cluster, you should select the
+To install the policy agent on a leaf cluster, you should select the

 weave-policy-agent from the profiles dropdown in the